we-are-va/we-are-va.github.io/_article/man-on-wire.md

 If you as a site owner were to implement a server setup with dev/staging/production environments and git you would also attract a better class of developer.
 Experienced developers don't like to work without these tools and inexperienced cowboys won't want to work with them.
 I'd call that a win win.

 If you can see the benefit we'd love to be involved on your web project and if not then we wish you good luck.
-FYI - The "[highwire without a net](http://www.magpictures.com/manonwire/)" did work out for the guy in the picture so its not all bad news.